cmunch1/nba-prediction/README.md

  - Compile head-to-head matchup data for each team pair
  - Compile rolling means for various time periods for each team regardless of home or visitor status
  - Compile current win streak for each team regardless of home or visitor status
+ - Subtract the league average rolling means from each team's rolling means

 ### Model Testing